lorensen/OpenAtlas/README.md

 ## Configuring an Atlas
 The Atlas configuration is defined with an atlas config file.
 Keywords are separated by colons.
+   *VolumeFileName*: The file containing the volume data associated with the atlas.
+   *LabelFileName*: The file containing the atlas labels.
    *ColorTableFileName*: The file containing the color table.
    *AdjacenciesFileName*: The file containing adjacencies.
 This file is generated.
-   *VolumeFileName*: The file containing the volume data associated with the atlas.
-   *LabelFileName*: The file containing the atlas labels.
    *ModelsDirectory*: The directory holding the generated models.
-   *VTKDirectory*: The directory cojntaing the generated cuberille files.
+   *VTKDirectory*: The directory contaning the generated cuberille files.
    *STLDirectory*: The directory containing the generated STL files.
    *ScreenshotDirectory*: The directory containing the generated screenshots.
    *ChangesDirectory*: The directory containing the generated diff screenshots.